scott45/Ansible-config/README.md

 #### Ansible configs to automate;
 * K8S ingress adding,
+* Secrets update,
-* secrets update, certs generations and notifications using email / sendgrid
+* Certs generations and notifications using email / sendgrid

 #### Content to be put later